armsultan/kubernetes-nova-lab/docs/deploy-nova-helm/deploy-nova-helm.md

-# Deploy Nova for Kubernetes
+# Deploy Nova for Kubernetes using Helm

 ## Introduction